wongjn/vscode-php-sniffer/README.md

 * `phpSniffer.executablesFolder`: The folder where both `phpcs` and `phpcbf` executables are.
 Use this to specify a different executable if it is not in your global `PATH`, such as when using `PHP_Codesniffer` as a project-scoped dependency.
 Include a trailing slash.
+Can be absolute or relative to the first folder in the workspace.
 * `phpSniffer.standard`: The standards to check against.
 This is passed to the `phpcbf` and `phpcs` executables as the value for `--standard`.
+Can be absolute or relative to the first folder in the workspace.
 * `phpSniffer.snippetExcludeSniffs`: Sniffs to exclude when formatting a code snippet (such as when _formatting on paste_ or on the command `format on selection`).
 This is passed to the `phpcbf` command as the value for